Li Jingquan: Purged during Cultural Revolution (1966–1976)

-During the Cultural Revolution, Li was branded an enemy of the Party, removed of all political and administrative positions, and imprisoned.
+During the Cultural Revolution, Li was branded an enemy of the CCP, removed of all political and administrative positions, and imprisoned.
 Posters and Red Guard slogans attacked him as being in a clique with Deng Xiaoping.
 He was released in 1972 and rehabilitated in 1973.

 Later life (1977–1989)

-Following the Cultural Revolution, Li served as a vice-chairman of the Standing Committee of the National People's Congress and as a member of the 10th and 11th Central Committee of the Communist Party of China.
+Following the Cultural Revolution, Li served as a vice-chairman of the Standing Committee of the National People's Congress and as a member of the 10th and 11th Central Committee of the Chinese Communist Party.

+Li served on the Central Customs Commission, ultimately requesting to be relieved from this role in September 1985 at the Fourth Plenary Session of the 12th Central Committee of the Chinese Communist Party.

 Personal life

 In 1941, he married Xiao Li (肖里), with whom he had five sons and two daughters.
 During the Cultural Revolution, Li was expelled and imprisoned.
 Meanwhile, Li's wife Xiao Li was tortured and committed suicide.
 Li's son, a student at the Beijing Institute of Aeronautics and Astronautics was also killed by Red Guards.